I think we'll probably start with soundbites two and three and just go in order from there.

 All right.

-kinds of opinions distress conservatives like Rick Santorum.
+Those kinds of opinions distress conservatives like Rick Santorum.

 Okay, so you see where this story is headed.

-And he didn't like Robert's Wade, and it didn't like this.
+And they didn't like this.

 I have never in my life heard a conservative complain about Brown versus Board of Education.

-The idea that this reporter, William Mann, would attempt to insinuate or state directly that Rick Santorum and other conservatives are upset that schools were integrated, is crazy.
+The idea that this reporter, William Mann, would attempt to insinuate or state directly that Rick Santorum and other conservatives are upset that schools were integrated. is crazy.

 If there's anybody that's into desegregation today, it's the militant civil rights movement in this country.

-They demand it in these institutions, and then when they get in there, they want to segregate because they still claim it's things separate and unequal and unfair.
+And then when they get in there, they want to segregate because they still claim it's things separate and unequal and not fair.

 There aren't any segregationists among conservatives today.